Ultramann/shifu/README.md

 Let's walk through the steps outlined in comments.
 1. Source the shifu...source
 2. Define a root shifu command, `kfp_dispatch_cmd`
 3. Declare a name for the root command with `shifu_cmd_name`.
-By convention, the root command name should match the script name
+This isn't technically required, but convention is to make it the name of the script
 4. Declare subcommands for dispatch with `shifu_cmd_subs`.
 This function takes > 0 arguments, the names of subcommand command functions
 5. Declare global arguments with `shifu_cmd_arg`.
 When `shifu_cmd_arg` is used in a dispatch function, all subcommands will inherit the argument parsing configuration.
 Here we declare two global arguments, `LOUD` and `QUIET`, so they can be reused in both subcommands
 6. Define subcommands, this looks just like defining a command, as in set 3.
 You'll notice that these are the commands we passed to `shifu_cmd_subs` in step 4.
 As with any command, we can declare arguments; here we declare a positional argument, `CHARACTER` (global positional arguments are not allowed so we repeat this argument declaration in both commands)